2016 Mong Kok civil unrest: Course of events

 At 4 am, the first of multiple fires was started in Sai Yeung Choi Street South, followed by three more ignited in the same street.
 Some protesters set fire to rubbish bins surrounding Shantung Street and Soy Street, including the junctions of Fife Street and Portland Street and of Nathan Road and Nelson Street, these were put out by the police and firemen.
 Both lanes of Nathan Road were blocked from south of Argyle Street and the Mong Kok MTR station was shut down.

 At 4:30 am, the Special Tactical Squad were deployed in the intersection of Soy Street and Sai Yeung Choi Street South as a result of failure of combatant from the police force and the escalation of the rioters.
 They successfully cleared the protesters within 30 seconds.
-However after 5 minutes, due to lack of reinforcements, they were forced to fully fall back, with one constable injured.
+However, after 5 minutes, due to lack of reinforcements, they were forced to fully fall back, with one constable injured.

 At 7:15 am, protesters were dispersed from Soy Street near Fa Yuen Street, following a long standoff, after police officers of the Police Tactical Unit were deployed.
 Protesters gradually dispersed around 8 am.
 The streets in Mong Kok were calm by 9:00 am, and Mong Kok MTR station was reopened at 9:45 am.

 A total of 61 people were arrested, including Edward Leung, spokesman of the Hong Kong Indigenous and candidate for the Legislative Council by-election.
 One of the members of Youngspiration, another localist group, was also arrested.
 90 police officers and several reporters were also injured in the violence.
-The Hong Kong Journalists Association said that a Ming Pao journalist was beaten by a policeman despite declaring his identity.
+The Hong Kong Journalists Association said that a Ming Pao journalist was beaten by a policeman despite declaring his identity as a journalist.
 Reporters from broadcasters RTHK and TVB were also injured by protesters.